Kristina01111000/Drws_site/README.md

 emails done: intro , first newsletter

-emails waiting for confirmation: all the rest
+emails waiting for confirmation: second

 Emails that need a tip of the day:

-Emails i need to make: All of them,  intro email is for 30 day challenge, the rest are going to be newsletters
+Emails i need to make:  rest of the newsletters

 - figure out why peepso autoupdate isn't working